We may earn money or products from the companies or links mentioned in this post.

 We decided to do a character dining option for the first time in March/April of 2013 when we took our niece and nephew to Disneyland and happened to be there on Easter.
 We booked Disneyland’s Plaza Inn Breakfast with Minnie and Friends as a special Easter treat.

 After that visit, we were hooked.
 We have done a character dining almost every single trip since then.
-So here is why I think the character meals are worth the cost.
+So here is why I think character dining at Disneyland is worth the cost.

 - You can eat a TON!
 The character dining meals at Disneyland are buffet style.
 This means you can eat a ton (and probably skip lunch if you go for breakfast).
 I also love that if my kids decide they don’t like something, no problem, they can go get something else.